Dr Paea Leach

 Qualifications:

-• BSc (Clin.Sc), MHSc (Osteo)
+BSc (Clin.Sc), MHSc (Osteo), Registered Osteopath

-• Member of Osteopathy Australia
+Member of Osteopathy Australia

 Maddy is our Pelvic Health Expert.
 Originally from Germany, but now a Castlemaine local, Maddy began her journey into Osteopathy by first studying Exercise Science (in Germany).
 Feeling the need for more knowledge about the holistic treatment of the human body, Maddy then switched her focus and gained her Masters in Health Science (Osteopathy) from Victoria University in Melbourne.

 Maddy pays great attention to the details of each person’s health narrative and enjoys tricky and complex presentations.
+She enjoys helping folks through lifestyle modification, ergonomic advice, dry needling, pain education and most importantly confidence in movement.

 Outside of the clinic room, Maddy is a mother to two energetic kids who love to spend their time outdoors.
 Furthermore, Maddy finds solace in gardening as well as adrenaline fuelled, outdoor activities!
 It’s all about balance right?!

-Maddy practices in Castlemaine on Tuesdays
+Maddy practices in Castlemaine on Tuesday & Thursday.

 Dr Clare Greig